UniMath/agda-unimath/src/orthogonal-factorization-systems/factorizations-of-maps-function-classes.lagda.md

 of factorizations using the
 [subtype identity principle](foundation.subtype-identity-principle.md).

-What follows is a long list of auxillary definitions.
+What follows is a long list of auxiliary definitions.

 ```agda
 module _